aame1/the-music-lab/development-strategy.md

 - Added a `subscription-email` and on each page I just added a "Pull Request" button. :).
 - For index page the Pull request was worked on `section-2` and for puzzle.html it was worked on `puzzle-section.`

+ ## 12. Checking for errors

+__As a web developer, I want to make sure there are no errors on html and css validators.__

+## Repo

+In `adjustments` and `final-adjustments` i needed to adapt the path of ..\evaluation.js to the pages, because otherwise it won't be taken in account.

+### HTML

+I added missing ending tags on sections, aside and added missing <h>'s

+### CSS

+No adjustments made since the validator passed.

 ## Finishing Touches